smn98/inventory-management-vb6/README.md

 # inventory-management-vb6

-one of my first projects
+one of my first project
-//aaah VB6 !
+//aaah VB6!